ubaidullah5152/ubaidullah5152/README.md

 # Hi there! 👋 I'm Ubaid Ullah

-🎓 **BSAI Student** at CECOS University of Information & Technology, Peshawar
+🎓 **BSAI Student** at CECOS University of Information Technology and Emerging Sciences
 📍 Peshawar, Pakistan
 🚀 Passionate about **Artificial Intelligence** & **Machine Learning**